 Before filing for custody in Virginia, the parent must be sure that they meet the residency laws in Virginia, which state that child must have lived in the state for at least six months.

-When preparing for a custody petition, the parent must emphasis the factors that the court usually considers when determining custody, these are the age, mental and physical health of the child and the parent; the relationship between the parent and the child; the parent’s history as caregiver; and the preference of the child.
+When preparing for a custody petition, the caretaker must emphasis the factors that the court usually considers when determining custody, these are the age, mental and physical health of the child and the caretaker; the relationship between the caretaker and the child; the parent’s history as caregiver; and the preference of the child.
 All of these factors are crucial because the court views them to determine what is in the child’s best interest.

 An initial hearing in Virginia takes place within a few weeks from the petition being finalized.
-Prior to this, the court orders both parties to attend a four-hour parenting education class and failing to attend them harms the parent’s chance of being awarded custody.
-During the hearing, the court may order a psychological evaluation of the parties or to hire a ‘Guardian Ad Litem’, who is an attorney that will represent the child.
-The hearing may end with both parents reaching an agreement on custody, however, if this isn’t the case, a trial will take place in one to three months after the hearing.
-A temporary custody order may be put in place by the court in order to cover the period before the trial takes place.
+Prior to this, the court orders both parties to attend a four-hour parenting education class and failing to attend them harms the parent’s chance of being awarded guardianship.
+During the hearing, the court may order a psychological evaluation of the parties or to hire a ‘Guardian Ad Litem’, who is an attorney that will represent the minor.
+The hearing may end with both parents reaching an agreement on guardianship, however, if this isn’t the case, a trial will take place in one to three months after the hearing.
+A temporary guardianship order may be put in place by the court in order to cover the period before the trial takes place.

-During the trial, the judge will review the witnesses’ testimonies along with the aforementioned factors in order to determine what decision will be in the child’s best interest.
+During the trial, the judge will review the witnesses’ testimonies along with the aforementioned factors in order to determine what decision will be in the minor’s best interest.